tijn28/Starcraft/README.md

 1. Download the MSI Installer here: https://we.tl/0yBXI2plGE
 2. Install the Starcraft Environment.
 3. Follow the install guide in the MSI Installer.
-4. The first time playing a map can take a while, because of the map generation (Note that this can take up to 2 minutes).
+4. The first time playing a map can take a while because of the map generation (Note that this can take up to 2 minutes).

 ### Current status